-Once you know exactly what you want, when you want it — and there are severe consequences for not doing the appointed work — you are even more likely to continue in your pursuit of your goal.
+Once you know exactly what you want, when you want it — and there are severe consequences for not doing the appointed work — you are even more likely to continue your pursuit of your goal.

 Ask somebody inside your circle of friends and family to whom you can be accountable.

 Ask this person for periodic feedback on the reports on your progress

 Make a list of your goals, and study them at least daily.

 Setting SMART Goals is a proven recipe for success.